jeffoconnorau/AGMPowerCLI/GCBDR.md

 type           : BACKUP_RESTORE
 oauth2ClientId : 486522031570-fimdb0rbeamc17l3akilvquok1dssn6t.apps.googleusercontent.com
 ```
 ### Simplified User Add solution
 To ensure the user has the correct role the first time it logs in, manually adding the user to the Management Console BEFORE the first login is recommended.
 After you create the user in Google IAM,  login to your Management Console,  go to  Manage → Users and select Create User

 Now enter the Service account email as the Username and select the relevant roles.

-You can now proceed to login having 'pre-added' user and assigned it a role.
+You can now proceed to login having 'pre-added' user and assigned it a Management Console role.

 ### Login process - PowerShell